rkhullar/csci870/README.md

 | :--------------------------------------: |
 | ***Figure 9 - Prediction Accuracy vs Number of WAP Features*** |

+Figure 9 shows how the prediction accuracy changes with the number of access points used.
+Since forty three waps were used, there are eighty seven classifiers in total.
+The red line starts by using the most common access point.
+The green line start by only using the day of week and hour of day.
+Ideally using no access points should yield an accuracy of $$N^{-1}$$ where $$N$$ represents the number of locations to predict from.
+That would be the same as randomly choosing one location.

+Since the classifier were trained and tested using 10 fold cross validation, there actually 10 accuracies for each one.
+The figure shows the average and and standard deviation for each classifier.
+The error bars on the green line are much larger then in the red line, which means that the scores for each individual classifier are much more consistent when only using the access points as features.

+## Conclusion

 Prediction accuracy is significantly improved by including time features in the classification algorithm.
 With my dataset 100% accuracy can be achieved by using time and 11 access points.
 Without time the 28 most common access points are required to get close to the same accuracy.
 However as shown in Figures 5.1 and Figure 5.2, my dataset is highly unbalanced with regard to both time and location.
 That might be the reason we see such high improvement by using time as a feature.

 ## Future Work